• Mental Health

 How to Get Help For a Loved One With Persistent Complex Bereavement Disorder

 Someone with persistent complex bereavement disorder experiences a range of intense and lasting symptoms related to the death, which makes the process of getting help for a loved one with the condition challenging.
-Approaching the situation with frustration and anger will only create a rift in the relationship, so people should lean towards love, patience, support, and understanding.
+Approaching the situation with frustration and anger will only create a rift, so lean towards love, patience, support, and understanding.

 Grieving and mourning are personal experiences, and normal grief can look quite differently, depending on the person.
 Before anyone can get help for someone with PCBD, they must have a basic understanding of typical grief and loss reactions versus complicated grief.